 - Animator – competitive and some technical instruction is useful.
 No need for a degree.

-- A printmaker – An art school gives you time, space, and equipment but you don’t need a degree
+- A printmaker – An art school gives you time, studio space, and equipment but you don’t need a degree

 What Are The Alternatives To Attending Art School?